Teapot with Infuser: Short Description

 The upper part of the teapot, the infuser, is where the tea leaves go.
 Then you add the water and let them steep as long as you want.
 When your tea is ready, just press the button on the lid.
 Now, the tea flows from the infuser into the teapot and is ready for you to enjoy.
 If you want more tea in one go, just make more infusions until the teapot is full.
 Or you just enjoy how every infusion tastes slightly different by drinking each infusion seperately.

-You might also need cups with the infuser.
-We offer several options: Either our Double Wall Glass Cups or our Porcelain Cups are your choice if you enjoy your tea sip by sip.
+The infuser comes with two glass cups.
+If you want more cups, we offer several options: Either our Double Wall Glass Cups or our Porcelain Cups are your choice if you enjoy your tea sip by sip.
 However, if you prefer a larger cup, then the Glazed Ceramic Teacup is for you.

 You shouldn’t clean the removable infuser in a dishwasher.
 The plastic will wear down much more quickly because of the chemicals.
 If you use your infuser cup fairly often, you might notice that it will get a slight brownish decoloration.
 To remove it, you can add salt water or water with kitchen vinegar to the infuser and let it sit for a while.
 Then gently rub it with a sponge.
 However, in the lowest part where the stainless steal sieve is, you can’t avoid discoloration because you can’t reach it from top.